-Cambodia’s year round tropical climate sees temperatures of hot, hotter or scorching.
+Cambodia’s year-round tropical climate sees temperatures of hot, hotter or scorching.
 In the dry season, there’s dusty, dry air to contend with and in the rainy season, the varying degrees of humidity can make it very sticky indeed!
 Spend any amount of time in Siem Reap as a tourist, traveller or expat and you’ll soon be craving a refreshing dip in a swimming pool.
 But what about if you find yourself staying or living somewhere with no pool or a pool of dubious quality?
-Well, there’s no need to worry as there are numerous swimming pools in Siem Reap.
-Most are attached to hotels and guesthouses and many of these allow non-guests to the pool if some food or drink is bought, or for a fee.
-However, if you’re not ‘in the know’ in can be tricky to find out which hotels and guesthouses offer this.

-We were provided with complimentary use of the swimming pool and facilities of all featured hotels and guesthouses, which I’ve reviewed below.
-Read our full Product Review Disclosure here.
+We were provided with complimentary use of the swimming pool and facilities of all featured hotels and guesthouses I’ve reviewed below.
+Read more in our full Product Review Disclosure.

-The hotel buildings are set around a big salt water swimming pool, children’s pool and jacuzzi.
-The pool area has plenty of sunbeds with towels, tables, and parasols and is surrounded by an attractive, leafy garden.
+Located in the centre of Siem Reap near the Royal Gardens is Victoria Angkor Resort and Spa.
+The hotel buildings are set around a big saltwater swimming pool, children’s pool and jacuzzi.
+The pool area has plenty of sunbeds with towels, tables and parasols and is surrounded by an attractive, leafy garden.

-Cost: $25 USD (£19.20 GBP) for full use of the pools, gym and steam room plus a credit for the same amount to spend on food or drinks from the restaurant or bar.
+Cost: $25 USD (£19.20) for full use of the pools, gym and steam room plus a credit for the same amount to spend on food or drinks from the restaurant or bar.

 Opening hours: daily from 7:00 am to 7:00 pm

 Out on National Route 6, towards Siem Reap International Airport is Royal Angkor Resort.
 It boasts a huge (35 metre) swimming pool, surrounded by neat lawns and tall palm trees.
 Sunbeds and towels, tables, and parasols line the poolside.